 Your browsing history, cookies and site data will be deleted.

 Guest mode stops Chrome from saving your browsing activity.

-- Websites you visit, including the ads and resources used on those sites
+- Websites that you visit, including the ads and resources used on those sites

-- Your employer, school, or whoever runs the network you’re using
+- Your employer, school or whoever runs the network that you’re using

 - Search engines